chronology

 September 11 - Screening at the Gaumont-Palace of the singing film The Ball, adapted by Wilhelm Thiele.
 The film is directed by thirteen-year-old Danielle Darrieux.

-December - Grasset takes over The Flies of autumn, thus salu by Robert Brasillach: � Mrs. Nemirovski conveyed the immense Russian language in a French form [ ].
+December - Grasset takes over The Flies of autumn, thus salu by Robert Brasillach: � Mrs. Nemirovski made the immense Russian language pass into a French form [ ].
 We will read and keep this book whose po sie is so moving and so true.
 (French action, January 7)

 1932

-May 18 - Death of Rosa Margoulis, who became almost blind.
+May 18 - Death of Rosa Margoulis, almost blind.

 June - The sc nario The Com die bourgeoise para t in Free works.